PioterAndrzejewski/PioterAndrzejewski/README.md

   ## Long story short:
 If you're on this page, chances are you're searching for a junior web/front-end developer.<br>
 I understand that it can be exhausting to sift through a sea of CVs and repetitive projects. <br>
-To make things easier for you, I've compiled a list of my original projects that I have created from scratch:
+To make things easier for you, I've compiled a list of my projects that I am proud of:

 <table>
     <tr>